 It’s no secret that I have a soft spot for Cajun food.
 From the classics, like Jambalaya and Gumbo, to recipes made on a whim like these Cajun Shrimp Foil Packets or this Cajun Chicken and Rice Bake, New Orleans cuisine, it seems, is always on my mind.

-Cajun Shrimp Pasta Ingredients
+Cajun Shrimp Pasta Ingredients and Substitutions

 - Shrimp.
 In this particular recipe, I decided to make shrimp the star so I splurged and purchased big, fat, jumbo prawns.
 Of course, any size shrimp will do, just be sure to adjust cooking time accordingly as overcooked shrimp are no good.
 I also added andouille sausage for a little extra kick.
-Feel free chicken or beef, if preferred.
+Feel free to add chicken or beef, if preferred.

 - Cajun Seasoning.
 Homemade or store-bought, Cajun seasoning is a must.
 That said, keep in mind that all Cajun seasoning mixes vary in heat levels.
 So, if you’re sensitive to spicy foods, I highly recommend starting with half the recommended amount of seasoning (this is not a mild pasta dish) and adding more at the end, if desired.